mstelmakh/Interpreter/README.md

 // On Functions
-// functions are converted to string containing its name "function " + someFunction  = "function: someFunction" 1 + function123             = "1function123"
+// functions are converted to string containing its name "function: " + someFunction  = "function: someFunction" 1 + function123             = "1function123"

 // Operator "-" is used only for numerical substraction